kostasl/zebrafish_tracker/README.md

 *Note:* The package of source files contains example MATLAB scripts that can process these output files, plot and extract statistics.

+## Fish detection

+A set of templates is included in the resources / img project subdirectory.
+All templates need to be of the same size - (rows,columns) and the the size of the 1st loaded template defines the

+## Prey detection

+I used an G-H filter to track the motion of the prey items.
+This simple position filtering technique (G-H Filter) improves tracking between subsequent frames by removing any sudden non-prey like jumps and noise from the estimated prey position.

+The filter params where adjusted against prey motion data, and these need to be scaled based on video scaling spatial (field of view/resolution)  and time (fps).
+I have added crude scaling to the video fps and assume the video frame contains a 35 mm circular arena.

 ### Contribution guidelines ###

 * Writing tests